 The Application Course, held at Croydon Hall in beautiful Somerset, was great fun and there will soon be seven new Psoas savvy instructors and/or therapist expanding the global Core Awareness network (Netherlands and Turkey).

-You will find them soon on the links page.
+You will find them on the Community page.
 I will be returning next June to this great workshop location!

 Here is one participants heart felt description of her experience…

 Core Awareness & the Psoas Muscle Application Course with Liz Koch

 27th October 2008 to 2nd November 2008

 I have just completed a course.
 A life changing course.
 A change from within course.